-There are going to be many factors in this website needed to bring together a plethora of interests around the subject of collectable and interesting tools and the makers who made them.
-We know there are specialists in types and makers of tools and those who understand their market values but this website is being designed to bring all this together in one place, as not everyone has a publishing company to use.
-Members can share their knowledge by writing articles, share their finds and discuss just about every old tool they like, safely within the member community rather than to a wider audience.
-This is a place where only members can comment and add further information.
+There are going to be many factors in this website needed to bring together a plethora of interests around the subject of collectible and interesting tools and the makers who made them.
+We know there are specialists in types and makers of tools and those who understand their market values but this website is being designed to bring this all together in one place.
+It’s not like everyone that has something to say on the subject has a publishing company to use.
+Members can share their knowledge by writing articles, share their finds and discuss just every old tool they like, safely within the member community rather than to a wider audience filled with trolls.
+This is a place where only members can comment on the articles and blogs and add further information if they so choose.

-We hope you enjoy the journey as much as we do..
-An i’m sure there will be more to come but good things take time.
+We hope you enjoy the journey as much as we do… I’m sure there will be more to come but we all know good things take time and lots of dedication.

 Thanks for reading this, Regards Steve